Symptoms of Detoxing from Alcohol

 Dangerously high blood pressure leads to stroke during alcohol withdrawal.
 Although this is relatively uncommon it is still a danger.
 If you choose to detox from alcohol alone, the risk increases.
 This is part of the reason why it is better that you detox in a treatment center.

-To find a treatment center that can help with the symptoms of detoxing from alcohol call 800-405-2627.
+To find a treatment center that can help with the symptoms of detoxing from alcohol call 800-405-2627 (Who Answers?).
 We can help you find the treatment center that is right for you.